leterDieu/Stellarity-mcoc/wiki/dev/docs/troubleshooting.md

 # Troubleshooting Guide

-This Troubleshooting page is here to help you if you have issues installing or using FSEE.
+This Troubleshooting page is here to help you if you have issues installing or using Stellarity.

-If your issues persist, do not hesitate to ask on the [Foka's Studios :fontawesome-brands-discord:{ style="color: #7289da;" }Discord server](https://discord.gg/J6guYAySN8)!
+If your issues persist, do not hesitate to ask on [kohara's :fontawesome-brands-discord:{ style="color: #7289da;" }Discord server](https://discord.gg/J6guYAySN8)!

 <br><br>